Hi, I’m Michelé.

-Over the span of my 10 years of experience in the social work field, I have gained valuable insights that have shaped my approach as a psychotherapist.
-Prior to my transition to private practice, I have 3 years working in the community mental health field, supporting individuals struggling with depression, anxiety, and trauma.
-My unique blend of social work and psychotherapy experience allows me to provide comprehensive and compassionate care to those seeking support.
+Over the span of my 10+ years of experience in the social work field, I have gained valuable insights that has influenced a social justice and trauma-informed approach as a psychotherapist.
+My unique blend of social work and psychotherapy allows me to provide comprehensive and compassionate care to those seeking support.
+I believe that true well-being encompasses not just the absence of distress, but also a strong sense of self, connection to your cultural roots, and liberation from internal and external oppressions while navigating issues related to race based trauma, ancestral trauma, and identity suppression.

-Master of Social Work from Fordham University
+Master of Social Work - MSW, Fordham University (New York)

 Decolonizing mental health is aimed at challenging Western-centric approaches to mental wellness and promoting culturally relevant care for marginalized communities.
 By acknowledging the impact of colonization on mental health practices, this approach seeks to create more inclusive and holistic approaches to healing and well-being.